Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Discussion of QCD fit results and residual charged hadrons FFs

 Since in our analysis we parameterize the $q+\bar{q}$ combinations for FFs, and hence, the $u+\bar{u}, d+\bar{d}, s+\bar{s}, c+\bar{c}, b+\bar{b}$ and $g$ FFs can be compared directly to those of other analyses in literature.
 The comparison in Fig.~\ref{fig:FFs-MZ-NLO} is shown at $Q^2 = M_Z^2$ for the NLO analysis.
 We should mentioned here that, in order to quantitatively assess the impact of the contribution from light quark and antiquark FFs for the {\it residual} charged hadrons, in Fig.~\ref{fig:FFs-MZ-NLO} we plot the total light quarks and antiquarks contributions $D^{h^\pm}_\Sigma$.

 The main differences between our charged hadrons FFs results and {\tt DSS07} are found for the gluon FF in the region $z<0.1$.
 In this region, the gluon FFs from {\tt DSS07} is smaller than our gluon FFs.
-At small to large values of $z$, in the kinematical coverage of the SIA data sets, our charged hadrons FFs and {\tt $\pi^\pm+k^\pm+p/\bar{p}$ NNFF1.0} for $c+\bar{c}$ and gluon are statistically equivalent and the small contributions from {\it residual} charged hadrons FFs are evident.
-On the other hand, our total quark-antiquark combinations $b+\bar{b}$ FFs are only moderately affected by the {\it residual} contributions, which leads to a minor enhancement in {\tt $\pi^\pm+k^\pm+p/\bar{p}$ NNFF1.0} mostly for the whole $z$ region.
-For the $D^{h^\pm}_\Sigma$ , the inclusion of {\it residual} contributions visibly affects the shape of this distribution.
+At small to large values of $z$, in the kinematical coverage of the SIA data sets, as expected, our charged hadrons FFs and {\tt $\pi^\pm+k^\pm+p/\bar{p}$ NNFF1.0} for $D^{h^\pm}_\Sigma$ and gluon are statistically equivalent.

+On the other hand, our total heavy quark-antiquark combinations $c+\bar{c}$ and $b+\bar{b}$ FFs are only moderately affected by the {\it residual} contributions, which leads to a minor enhancement in comparison with {\tt $\pi^\pm+k^\pm+p/\bar{p}$ NNFF1.0} mostly for the whole $z$ region.
+For these distributions, the inclusion of {\it residual} contributions visibly affects the shape of this distribution and the small contributions from {\it residual} charged hadrons FFs are evident.

 It should be mentioned here that the {\tt NNFF1.1h} FFs for unidentified charged hadrons have been determined independently from {\it residual} and other light ($\pi^\pm, k^\pm ~ {\text{ and}} ~ p/\bar{p}$) FFs~\cite{Bertone:2018ecm}.
-The comparison of our results with {\tt NNFF1.1h}, Fig.~\ref{fig:FFs-MZ-NLO}, shows that there is no big difference for the $c+\bar{c}$ FF.
-For the $D^{h^\pm}_\Sigma$ FF, the result from {\tt NNFF1.1h} is bigger than our result for all range of momentum fraction $z$.
-A relatively big difference has been found for the gluon and $b+\bar{b}$ FFs, specially for the medium value of $z$ and in the region $z < 0.2$, respectively.
+The comparison of our results with {\tt NNFF1.1h}, Fig.~\ref{fig:FFs-MZ-NLO}, shows that there are no big difference for the $b+\bar{b}$ and $D^{h^\pm}_\Sigma$ FFs, except for very small values of $z$.
+For the $c+\bar{c}$ FF, we see a small enhancement for the {\tt NNFF1.1h} for all range of momentum fraction $z$.
+A relatively big difference has been found for the gluon FF, specially for the region of $z < 0.3$.